iisuperboyii/Ecommerce-Follow-Along/README.md

 * Created a reusable Card Component with props for product details.
 * Designed the Homepage layout using a grid or flexbox to display multiple product cards.

+### Milestone 9: Product Form Creation

+1. **Create Product Form:**
+   - Make a form for adding product details like name, description, price, and images.

+2. **Image Uploads:**
+   - Allow users to upload multiple images for the product.

+3. **Form Validation:**
+   - Check that the form fields are filled correctly (e.g., price is a number, name is not empty).